 Cost Recovery and Equipment

 Back to Top

 OSFM provides cost recovery for response to incidents meeting the state response criteria.
-OSFM will pursue collection of the actual response cost from the responsible party and the team receives an additional 8% fee to offset administrative costs.
+OSFM will pursue collection of the actual response cost from the responsible party.
 If there is no responsible party, or if OSFM is unable to collect, actual costs are reimbursed by the program's revolving fund.